Matt Riddle: The Ultimate Fighter

-Riddle is 1–0 in amateur MMA.
+Riddle holds a perfect amateur record of 1–0.
 During this career, he worked as a roofer and trained in Brazilian jiu-jitsu in the evenings.
 Riddle credits B.J.
 Penn's book, Mixed Martial Arts: The Book of Knowledge, in helping him learn during his early years in MMA.

 Riddle then fought Dan Simmler, an understudy of Matt Serra, to get into The Ultimate Fighter (TUF) house.
 Riddle knocked out Simmler in the opening seconds of the second round and struck him three times in the jaw after losing consciousness, breaking Simmler's jaw into two places.
 Riddle was picked second overall for Team Rampage.
 During his involvement on show, Riddle was given the nickname Chipper after Rampage noticed him always smiling.

 Riddle's second match was against Tim Credeur.
 Credeur defeated Riddle in the second round, causing him to be knocked out of the tournament.
 After the fight, Credeur bought Riddle an Xbox 360 with his earnings.